 ENST 299

-All Impact Interns can also take ENST 299 for credit.
+International Studies and students with high financial need can also take ENST 299 for credit.
 However, it is not necessary that Impact Interns take the course for credit.
-All Interns are still expected to attend and participate in the seminar.
-However, those who choose not to take ENST 299 for Credit, can use any/all time in preparing and attending the Directed Internship seminar, as well as programming from ESCC, towards their required 130 hours.
-There is a 15-hour maximum that can be spent between ESCC and the Directed Internship Seminar.
+All Interns are still expected to attend and participate in the course content through Canvas.
+Those who do not take ENST 299 for Credit, can use any/all time in preparing and engaging with the course content, as well as programming from ESCC, towards their required 130 hours.

 How to Apply – Students